isomerpages/sportsg-searado/_about/searado-board-members.md

 title: SEARADO Board Members
 permalink: /about/searado-board-members/
 ---
 The Southeast Asia Regional Anti-Doping Organisation (SEARADO) Board is made up of one (1) Member Country Representative (MCR) from each of the member countries.
-Each representative is appointed by their respective Government and National Olympic Committee.
+Each representative is appointed by their respective Government and National Olympic Committee based on the preamble.

 |  The Member Country Representatives of the SEARADO Board are:  |
 | --- |